mbeconsultingltd/hwm_corp_website/_posts/2020-06-26-uk-strategy-for-financial-wellness.md

 image: assets/images/uk-strategy.jpg
 tags: [featured]
 ---
 The Money and Pensions Service has published a guide which details the UK strategy for financial wellbeing.
-It is a welcome indicator that the UK Government instituions are attempting to provide further information to people which will enable to them to better control their finances.
+It is a welcome indicator that the UK Government institutions are attempting to provide further information to people which will enable them to better control their finances.

 What is the plan?